stephanGarland/packer-proxmox-templates/README.md

 - Set up PATH for Golang if you don't use zsh.
 It's a trivial change to add it for bash.
 I don't, though, so... submit a PR.

 - Make a unique hostname.
 It defaults to deb10-kvm.
-You'll want to modify it if you're going to spin up multiple copies.
 You can change the default in `debian-10-amd64-proxmox/playbook/server-template-vars.yml` if you'd like.
+Alternately, you can use Ansible (or some other tool) to change it for you in your VMs - that's what I'm doing.

 #### Packages This May Install
 If you select the dev role, you'll get things that I think are important.